 The network topology combines the two modalities in a probabilistic manner.
 The top node is the class variable (recognized emotional expression).
-It is affected by recognized facial expressions, recognized vocal expressions, and by the context in which the system operates (if that is available).
+It is affected by the recognized facial expressions, the recognized vocal expressions, and by the context in which the system operates (if that is available).
 Vocal emotions are recognized from audio features extracted from the person's audio track.
 Facial expressions are recognized by facial features tracked using video, but the recognition is also affected by a variable that indicates whether the person is speaking or not.
 Recognizing whether a person is speaking uses both visual cues (mouth motion) and audio features.
 The parameters of the proposed network are learned from data.
 By using this framework, inferring the human emotional expression can be performed even when some pieces of information are missing, e.g., when audio is too noisy, or the face tracking loses the face.

-5 Experiments
+5. Experiments

 In the previous reports [2][4][13], the datasets used were so small that the generality of their methods is not guaranteed.
-In addition, their methods only detected 5-6 basic emotional states that are not directly related to human computer interaction.
-However, we noticed that subjects facing a computer tutor seldom expressed these basic emotions except the neutral state.
-Actually, detecting some special affects, including interest, boredom, confusion, and frustration, is very important for the computer tutor to interact with users.
+In addition, they only detected 5-6 basic emotional states that are not directly related to human computer interaction.
+However, as was noticed in [14], the subjects facing a computer tutor seldom express these basic emotions except the neutral state.
+Actually, detecting some special affects, including interest, boredom, confusion, and frustration, is very important for the system to interact naturally with their users.
 These affects indicate the cognitive/motivational states of the subjects' learning.
 They provide information about whether the subject is engaged or whether the subject is having difficulties during the learning activities.